kiwikik/aws_protectedb_openshift/Installing_OpenShift_SEA.md

 For `machineNetwork` specify the cidr of your shared VPC(i.e. Dev_vpc).
 In our example we use cidr: `10.2.0.0/16` Provide your pull secret that you downloaded earlier from cloud.redhat.com.
 Provide your ssh public key that you generated earlier.
 4. Backup `install-config.yaml` file.
-This file will be deleted after manifests are created
-`$ cp install-config.yaml ~/install-config.yaml.backup`
+The file will be consumed and transformed into installation artifacts `$ cp install-config.yaml ~/install-config.yaml.backup`
 5. Make sure you are in the directory where `install-config.yaml` is located.
 6. Verify you're logged in with the correct AWS credentials:
 ` $ aws sts get-caller-identity`
  Create cluster manifests
-`$ openshift-install create manifests`
+`$ openshift-install create manifests --dir=~/clustercongis`
 7. Remove manifests for **Control** and **Compute** machines
     ```
     rm -f ~/clusterconfigs/openshift/99_openshift-cluster-api_master-machines-*.yaml